-Twenty four (24) warrants were extended during the reporting period, one of these was extended twice and two of these warrants were also varied.
-There was one warrant which had a single variation.
+Twenty six (26) warrants were extended during the reporting period, one of these was extended twice.
+There were three warrants which were varied.

-There were 65 revocations during the reporting period, all of which were revoked by an eligible Judge.
+There were 74 revocations during the reporting period, all of which were revoked by an eligible Judge.